Glengarry Glen Ross (film): Production

 David Mamet's play was first performed in 1983 at the National Theatre in London.
-It won the Pulitzer Prize in 1984.
+It won the Pulitzer Prize for Drama at the 1984 Pulitzer Prize ceremony.
 That year, the play made its American debut in Chicago before moving to Broadway.
 Producer Jerry Tokofsky read the play on a trip to New York City in 1985 at the suggestion of director Irvin Kershner, who wanted to make it into a film.
 Tokofsky saw the play on Broadway and contacted Mamet.
 Stanley R. Zupnik was a Washington, D.C.–based producer of B movies who was looking for a more profitable project.
-Tokofsky had co-produced two previous Zupnik films.
+Tokofsky had co-produced Fear City and Dreamscape, two previous Zupnik films.
 In 1986, Tokofsky told Zupnik about Mamet's play, and Zupnik saw it on Broadway but found the plot confusing.

 Mamet wanted $500,000 for the film rights and another $500,000 to write the screenplay.
 Zupnik agreed to pay Mamet's $1 million asking price, figuring that they could make a deal with a cable company to bankroll the production.
 Because of the uncompromising subject matter and abrasive language, no major studio wanted to finance it, even with film stars attached.
 Financing came from cable and video companies, a German television station, an Australian cinema chain, several banks, and New Line Cinema across four years.

 Al Pacino originally wanted to do the play on Broadway, but at the time, he was doing another Mamet production, American Buffalo, in London.
 He expressed interest in appearing in the film adaptation.
 In 1989, Tokofsky proposed a role to Jack Lemmon.
 During this time, Kershner dropped out to make another film, RoboCop 2, as did Pacino with Sea of Love.
-Alec Baldwin, also attached, was earmarked to play the Roma role vacated by Pacino.
+Alec Baldwin, also attached, was earmarked to play the Richard Roma role vacated by Pacino.
 He reportedly left the project over a contract disagreement, the real reason being that Pacino was still being considered for Roma and would be cast over Baldwin if he elected to accept the role.